Srikar-Kotipalli/boilerplate-tailwindcss/README.md

 # **Tailwind CSS + React Boilerplate**

-This boilerplate provides a foundational setup for developing React applications with Tailwind CSS for styling.
+This boilerplate provides a foundational setup for developing React application (Vite) with Tailwind CSS for styling.
 It includes a comparison with Material-UI (MUI) to help decide which approach is better suited for specific project requirements.

 ---